 Walking into a room (or showing up in a Zoom room) filled with strangers and near-strangers, and expecting oneself to carry on effective business building conversations, is not most people’s idea of a fun time.

 And yet that type of business networking is precisely what business people often need to do in order to meet those people who are key to enabling them to reach their income and business building goals.

-So if you are one of the many who are not comfortable going to networking meetings, but know you need to do it anyway; here are 3 business networking tips to help you become both more comfortable and more effective in networking situations.
+So if you are one of the many who are not comfortable going to networking meetings, or chatting with people in breakout groups online, but know you need to do it anyway; here are 3 business networking tips to help you become both more comfortable and more effective in networking situations.

-You may be surprised to find out that an effective elevator pitch is not one of the tips I am going to share; since that is often the first thing people are taught to develop – a short promotional answer to the What do you do? question.
+You may be surprised to find out that how to make an effective elevator pitch is not one of the tips I am going to share; even though that is often the first thing people are taught to develop – a short promotional answer to the What do you do? question.